Dawnzac/IP-fetch-POST/README.md

-# Python-codes
+# IP Fetch
-Completed / Ongoing python codes
+Completed / Ongoing

-repo for python automation scripts.
+shell script for POST to database.